-SUBCONTRACTASSIGNMENT AGREEMENT
+ASSIGNMENT AGREEMENT

-THIS SUBCONTRACT ASSIGNMENT AGREEMENT (this “Agreement”) is entered into as of the 1st day of October, 1999 1by and among Industrial Systems Inc.Nicor Energy, L.L.C. (“Nicor”), Kaztex Energy Management Inc. (“Kaztex”) and Enron North America Corp. (“Enron”).
+THIS ASSIGNMENT AGREEMENT (this “Agreement”) is entered into as of the 1st day of October, 2001 by and among Nicor Energy, L.L.C. (“Nicor”), Kaztex Energy Management Inc. (“Kaztex”) and Enron North America Corp. (“Enron”).

 WITNESSETH:

-WHEREAS, Enron and Kaztex are parties to certain transactions for the sale and purchase of natural gas as described in the three (3) confirmations dated April 10, 2001 attached hereto as Exhibit “A” (the “Transactions”); and Rock School
+WHEREAS, Enron and Kaztex are parties to certain transactions for the sale and purchase of natural gas as described in the three (3) confirmations dated April 10, 2001 attached hereto as Exhibit “A” (the “Transactions”); and

 WHEREAS, Enron and Kaztex represent that the Transactions are subject to and governed by the terms and conditions of the ENFOLIO® Master-Firm Purchase Agreement effective November 1, 1999 between Enron Energy Services, Inc. and Kaztex attached hereto as Exhibit “B” (the “Contract”);